H. Rap Brown: Cambridge riot incident

 Brown was also charged with carrying a gun across state lines.
 A secret 1967 FBI memo had called for "neutralizing" Brown.
 He became a target of the agency's COINTELPRO program, which was intended to disrupt and disqualify civil rights leaders.
 The federal charges against him were never proven.

-He was defended in the gun violation case by civil rights advocates Murphy Bell of Baton Rouge, the self-described "radical lawyer" William Kunstler, and Howard Moore Jr., general counsel for SNCC.
+Brown was defended in the gun violation case by civil rights advocates Murphy Bell of Baton Rouge, well-known radical lawyer William Kunstler, and Howard Moore Jr., general counsel for SNCC.
 Feminist attorney Flo Kennedy also assisted Brown and led his defense committee, winning support for him from some chapters of the National Organization for Women.

 The Cambridge fire was among incidents investigated by the 1967 Kerner Commission.
 But their investigative documents were not published with their 1968 report.
 Historian Dr. Peter Levy studied these papers in researching his book Civil War on Race Street: The Civil Rights Movement in Cambridge, Maryland (2003).
 He argues there was no riot in Cambridge.
 Brown was documented as completing his speech in Cambridge at 10 pm July 24, then walking a woman home.
 He was shot by a deputy sheriff allegedly without provocation.
 Brown was hastily treated for his injuries and secretly taken by supporters out of Cambridge.

-Later that night a small fire broke out, but the police chief and fire company did not respond for two hours.
+Later that night a small fire broke out, but the police chief and fire company did not respond until two later.
 In discussing his book, Levy has said that the fire's spread and ultimate destructive cost appeared to be due not to a riot, but to the deliberate inaction of the Cambridge police and fire departments, which had hostile relations with the black community.
-In a later book, Levy notes that Brice Kinnamon, head of the Cambridge police department, said that the city had no racial problems, and that Brown was the "sole" cause of the disorder, and it was "a well-planned Communist attempt to overthrow the government."
+In a later book, Levy notes that Brice Kinnamon, head of the Cambridge police department, said that the city had no racial problems, and that Brown was the "sole" cause of the disorder, and it was "a well-planned Communist attempt to overthrow the government".